 Among all the variables of interest in this study, the common denominator influencing teacher job satisfaction and retention was school characteristics.
 Themes assessed by the school characteristics instrument included degree of support teachers perceived for staff development programs, feeling appreciated, administrative support of innovative teaching and learning ideas, teamwork, and maintaining discipline.
 Based upon the current study, if school administrators can focus their efforts on improving these key areas, they will improve teacher job satisfaction and retention rates.

 Recommendations for future studies include replicating the study with a larger sample size.
 This study might be expanded to other school districts within the state of New Jersey and to other states.
 Future studies should also incorporate the additional variable of pay to increase the explanatory power of the models tested, which seek to explain teacher job satisfaction and retention rates within the context of teacher preparation.

 Boyd, Jerome Romell, "Beginning Teachers' Job Satisfaction and Intention to Remain in Teaching: A Comparison of Traditionally Prepared Teachers and Teachers Prepared by Alternative Methods" (2010).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 281.